kp2zf/BlockChain/README.md

  - The value/amount of funds to be transferred
  - Inputs, which are references to previous transactions that prove the sender has funds to send.
  - Outputs, which shows the amount relevant addresses received in the transaction.
 (These outputs are referenced as inputs in new transactions)
- - A cryptographic signature, that proves the owner of the address is the one sending this transaction and that the data hasn’t been changed. (for example: preventing a third party from changing the amount sent)
+ - A cryptographic signature, that proves the owner of the address is the one sending this transaction and that the data hasn’t been changed
+   (for example: preventing a third party from changing the amount sent)